Alloy Wheel Repair Specialists logo

 Is Alloy Wheel Repair Specialists a good franchise to own?

 Whether Alloy Wheel Repair Specialists is a good franchise depends on your goals, experience, and local market.
-Key factors from the 2024 FDD: Alloy Wheel Repair Specialists operates 87 locations, received a legal risk score of 69/100, a training and support score of 83/100.
-Financial performance data is disclosed in Item 19.
+Key factors from the 2025 FDD: Alloy Wheel Repair Specialists operates 87 locations, received a legal risk score of 69/100, a training and support score of 83/100.
+Financial performance data from Item 19 is being compiled.
 Prospective franchisees should review the full Franchise Disclosure Document and consult with a franchise attorney before making any investment decision.

 What is the failure rate of Alloy Wheel Repair Specialists franchises?